solarecho3/vectors/README.md

-# physics-and-math
+# vectors

-- vectors.ipynb: A notebook on vectors in python.
+- vectors.ipynb: All about vectors, in python.
+- differential_geometry.ipynb: Exploring differential geometry, in python.
+- embeddings.ipynb: applied vectors with embeddings and pgvector